Xcel Energy

 We're replacing 4 miles of natural gas line along Washington Street, between 76th Avenue and 105th Place/Washington Way, in Thornton, Northglenn and unincorporated Adams County.

-This project will help Xcel Energy to continue to provide safe, reliable service and to enhance system resiliency during extreme weather.
+This projects helps us continue to provide safe, reliable service and to enhance system resiliency during extreme weather.

 The project has been designed to continue to meet federal and state standards and safety requirements for installing, maintaining and operating natural gas infrastructure.

-Xcel Energy staff monitor all natural gas lines and facility operations 24/7 from Xcel Energy's gas operations center.
-To assure line integrity, we also conduct internal inspections of our natural gas lines using in-line inspection technology at least every seven years.
+Our staff monitors natural gas lines and facility operations 24/7 from Xcel Energy's gas operations center.
+We also conduct internal inspections of our natural gas lines using in-line inspection technology at least every seven years.

 A common cause of natural gas incidents results from improper or unauthorized digging near underground utilities.
 Prior to digging, call 811 or visit colorado811.org to have buried utility lines located and marked.